ylvali/jsframeworkProject2024BTHv2/README.md

 # About, install & run
 This is an angular application.
-Backend is a REST Api, and database sqlite3.
+Backend is a REST Api Express & node.js, and database sqlite3.
 And a socket server.

 Made as a course project 2024, BTH - Blekinge technical institute Start it with npm or angular.